Conditions for scholarship holders

 It is important to bear in mind that a scholarship is not employment.
 A scholarship may be paid by Uppsala University, but more commonly it is paid by a research organisation or from a person’s home country.
 It follows that if you are on a scholarship, you are not entitled to Uppsala University’s benefits for employees.
 A scholarship is not subject to taxation.

 All international scholarship holders and accompanying family members are covered by a group insurance policy, the Insurance for Foreign Visitors (Försäkring för Utländska Besökare, FUB).
 The insurance policy covers accidents, sickness, dental care, emergency home transportation, liability, legal rights, and property.

 The FUB insurance applies 24 hours a day in Sweden.
 For people holding a Schengen visa, it applies in the whole Schengen area as well (with the exception of Property coverage, which applies in Sweden only).

-Although the GIF insurance consists of several parts, it is mainly a health and injury insurance.
+Although the FUB insurance consists of several parts, it is mainly a health and injury insurance.
 Please read the full policy conditions at Kammarkollegiet.

 Health insurance for scholarship holders staying more than one year in Sweden

 Access to subsidized health care in Sweden is based on residency.
 A person normally becomes a resident if he or she will be staying in Sweden for more than one year.
 Residents are entitled to health care on the same conditions as citizens of Sweden.
 The term ‘health insurance’ in this text means that you are entitled to reduced fees for doctor’s visits, around 200 SEK per visit.

 Residents are also entitled to dental care at a reduced cost; the sums are not as low as for visits to the doctor and vary from dentist to dentist.